List of Star Wars species (F–J): Grizmallt

 The Grizmallt are the original settlers of Naboo.
-The Naboo's history begins about 3950 BBY on the planet Grizmallt with the rise of Queen Elsinor den Tasia.
-To begin her reign, Tasia introduced a new age of exploration and colonization.
-Under her rule, Grizmallt spent the next several decades launching hundreds of expeditions into the wilds of space.
-Most of these missions failed, the colony ships destroyed or lost as they searched for habitable worlds far beyond the known hyperlanes.

 In the final days of her life, Queen Tasia personally sponsored the last such expedition.
 With the blessing of a famous Jedi Master, the colony ship Beneficent Tasia and its support starships, Constant and Mother Vima, left Grizmallt in search of fortune and glory.
 The expedition targeted the galaxy's dangerous southern quadrant, then home to a handful of settlements.
 On Grizmallt, Queen Tasia's dying wish was that this last expedition would find a home deep within unexplored space.
 Shortly after she perished, however, the Beneficent Tasia also went silent.

 The inhabitants of Grizmallt assumed that Beneficent Tasia had been lost, but the starship did, in fact, survive the many hazards of unknown space.
 Although severely damaged and unable to contact Grizmallt, the expedition eventually reached Naboo's orbit.
 As if guided by Tasia's last wish, the settlers discovered that Naboo was a pastoral, peaceful world rich in natural resources and quite capable of supporting human life.
 In approximately 3900 BBY (Before the Battle of Yavin), the Grizmallt colonists crash landed on Naboo to stay.

 Within weeks of their arrival, the settlers encountered the Gungans, the planet's native sentient species.
 Although immediately distrustful of one another, neither species attacked the other and the humans were allowed to establish their first settlement without incident.
 Over the next several decades, the settlers slowly spread across the planet's largest landmass, building cities and villages to support their growing numbers.
 The human colonists kept to the grassy plains and ocean coastlines, only occasionally treading into Gungan territory.
 Despite this, tension between the humans and the Gungans remained strong.